Tornado sweeps through suburban Chicago, causing damage - WTMJ

 More than 120 other reports of property damage had been received by 5 a.m.
-Monday in the city about 25 miles (40 kilometers) west of Chicago and those were expected to grow as residents surveyed the storm damage, she said.
+Monday in the suburb of 147,500 people that’s about 25 miles (40 kilometers) west of Chicago.
+Those were expected to grow as residents surveyed the damage, she said.
 About 450 power outages were reported.

 “We’re lucky that it wasn’t worse,” LaCloche said Monday morning.
 “We have a lot of utility poles and electrical wires down, and tree damage.”

-Video showed several large trees downed and damage to homes and vehicles in the path of the storm.
-Some gas leaks were reported in Naperville, and crews went door to door shutting off lines, she said.
+Video showed several large trees downed and damage to homes and vehicles.
+Some gas leaks were reported in Naperville, and crews went door to door shutting off lines, LaCloche said.

-Officials in the nearby village of Woodridge said a tornado touched down late Sunday and a damage assessment was underway.
-There were no reports of significant injuries in the community, but people were urged to avoid the area due to downed power lines and trees.
+Officials in the nearby village of Woodridge said a tornado damaged at least 100 structures.
+The village’s fire chief said three people were taken to hospitals, but he could not provide more detail on their injuries during a Monday press conference.

+Woodridge Police Chief Brian Cunningham said early warnings people to take shelter and likely minimized the number of injuries.

 “I just heard a loud crash and I’m thinking, ‘Oh, what are my brothers up to?’
 I go look and I see the sky, and then I hear my brothers screaming from the room,” he told the Chicago Sun-Times.

+“I’m just emotional because it is devastating to drive through the community that I grew up in and worked in and share with so many wonderful neighbors,” she said.

+The tornado was confirmed by radar, and the National Weather Service was sending a team to survey damage and determine the tornado’s strength and path.
+The agency said one tornado likely caused damage in Naperville, Woodridge and Darien.,

-Matt Friedlein, a meteorologist with the National Weather Service in Romeoville, Illinois, said a team from the weather service would be surveying storm damage Monday to determine the reported tornado’s strength and its path.
-He said the same storm is believed to have rolled through Naperville, Woodridge and Darien, and may have also caused damage in Burr Ridge, about 20 miles (32 kilometers) southwest of Chicago,
+Matt Friedlein, a meteorologist with the National Weather Service in Romeoville, Illinois, said the same storm is believed to have rolled through Naperville, Woodridge and Darien, and may have also caused damage in Burr Ridge, about 20 miles (32 kilometers) southwest of Chicago,

-Radar had also showed storm rotation over several other areas of suburban Chicago, and also in northwestern Indiana in the Hobart and South Haven areas, Friedlein said.
+Radar also showed storm rotation over several other areas of suburban Chicago, and in northwestern Indiana in the Hobart and South Haven areas, Friedlein said.

-The threat of wind damage remained for a few hours as the line of storms moved over northern Illinois and into northwestern Indiana, forecasters said.
-The severe threat was declared over at 2 a.m. local time.

-Severe storms hit other parts of the Midwest, where a tornado damaged several buildings and knocked down power lines and trees in eastern Iowa on Sunday night.
-Most of the storm damage was reported in rural areas near the town of Bernard.
-No injuries were reported.

 This story has been updated to correct the spelling of the Chicago suburb of Woodridge, from Woodbridge.